Polar perturbations of dilaton-Euler-Heisenberg black holes: Introduction

 At this stage, we would like to mention that the separation of metric perturbations was done when choosing the Regge-Wheeler gauge.
 The tensor-dilaton perturbations are divided into axial perturbations, which gain a factor of $(-1)^{l+1}$ under parity inversion, and polar perturbations, gaining a factor of $(-1)^{l}$.
-It is worth noting that the polar perturbation includes the dilaton with $l\ge0$ and thus, we may perform the stability analysis of the dEH black holes by computing QNM frequencies for the metric tensor and dilaton.
+We stress that the polar perturbation includes the dilaton with $l\ge0$ and thus, we have to perform the stability analysis of the dEH black holes by computing QNM frequencies for the metric tensor-dilaton perturbations.
+On the other hand, the axial perturbation includes the metric perturbation with $l\ge2$ only.
+The stability analysis for the dilaton with $l\ge 0$ is important for checking stability of the dEH black hole with dilaton hair.
 It is noted that the stability analysis for the dEH black holes is an important issue since it determines their viability in representing realistic astrophysical configurations.
 One expects to find that the dEH black holes with dilaton hair is stable against polar (metric-dilaton) perturbations with $l=0,1,2,3$.

 This paper is organized as follows.
 In Sec.\ref{sec2}, we mention the considering action and the dEH black hole solutions.
 In Sec. \ref{sec3}, we describe how to solve four coupled equations for the polar perturbations.
-In Sec. \ref{sec4}, we describe the Direct Integration Method and Matrix Values Continued Fraction Method to compute the QNM to compute QNM frequencies.
-We present our numerical results for the polar (metric-dilaton) perturbations around the dHE black holes in Sec. \ref{sec5}.
+In Sec. \ref{sec4}, we describe the direct integration method and matrix values continued fraction method to compute QNM frequencies.
+We present our numerical results for the polar (metric-dilaton) perturbations around the dEH black holes in Sec. \ref{sec5}.
 Finally, we summarize our results briefly in Sec. \ref{sec6}.